• 8 min read

 Milanote

-Milanote was built for creatives — designers, screenplay writers, marketers.
-The UI feels like a studio wall of sticky notes, images and arrows.
-Toss ideas onto an infinite canvas, group columns and draw connections.
-Compared to xTiles, Milanote supports high-resolution images and simple PDF exports.
-Collaboration works through comments and shared access, yet there is no time tracker or advanced roles — limiting corporate rollouts.
-The free tier allows up to 100 notes, after which you upgrade.
-Integrations are basic — essentially Figma, Slack and Adobe XD.
+Milanote is designed for creatives — designers, writers, marketers.
+The interface resembles a studio wall with sticky notes, images, and arrows.
+Throw ideas onto an endless canvas, group columns, and draw connections.
+Compared to xTiles, Milanote supports high-resolution images and easy PDF export.
+Collaboration is realized through comments and sharing, but there is no time tracker and advanced roles — this limits its use in corporate environments.
+The free plan allows creating up to 100 notes, after which you need to upgrade your subscription.
+Integrations are basic — essentially this is Figma, Slack, and Adobe XD.

 ClickUp Docs